HotelSierraWhiskey/bonsai/README.md

 ## Low Level API
 The `Bonsai` class implements a set of methods for basic file reading and writing.
 These methods are not involved with file path traversal.
-Rather, they interact directly with addresses.
+Rather, they interact directly with addresses and are generally called by the top-level API.
 They are:
 ```c++
 void put(file_t &file);                             // writes a file to flash memory